 The Student Handbook/Datebook addresses the resources and activities available to Harper students outside the classroom and also includes the regulations and policies governing student life at Harper.
 The datebook section lists events already planned for the semester-athletics, cultural events and official College calendar dates.

-The datebook is designed for daily use, to help you plan your personal or organizational activities more easily.
-There is space allowed for your own notations of assignments, meetings or other commitments you need to remember.
-By using your datebook, you can plan to include both the "must-do" and "like-to" activities for a great semester at Harper.
+The datebook is designed for daily use, so that you can plan both the "must-do" and "like-to" activities for a great semester at Harper.

 Academic Calendar